-- Set Goals: Start with your goals, what do you want to achieve this coming year?
-This could be X number of new customers, increase revenue by Y amount, or be listed as best in class for your local community business listing.
-Whatever your goals are, write them down and then setup a road map to achieve them.
-What tasks need to be done to get to these goals?
-These are high-level tasks and milestones that we put in a roadmap.
-It’s best to break down your year into quarters: Q1, Q2, Q3 and Q4, and then in every quarter you evaluate your progress.
-Put what you need to accomplish in each quarter to achieve the ultimate goal at the end of the year.
-This can include creating an editorial calendar for your blog posts, or if you are writing a book then it can be the number of chapters needed to be written every quarter to finish the book on a particular date.
+Ensure you state what you need to accomplish in each quarter to achieve the ultimate goal at the end of the year.
+This can include creating an editorial calendar for your blog posts.
+Furthermore, if you are writing a book then it can be the number of chapters needed to be written every quarter to finish the book on a particular date.

 “Courage is resistance to fear, mastery of fear, not absence of fear.” — Mark Twain